-- "They are called dogwatches note because they are curtailed."
-An in-universe CMOF; it's still being referenced toward the end of the series.
-(The joke itself may soon grow old to the reader, but the fact that Jack cherishes the old pun and will roll it out for any unsuspecting new character is always amusing.)
+- "They are called dogwatches because they are curtailednote ."
+It's still being referenced toward the end of the series (the joke itself may soon grow old to the reader, but the fact that Jack cherishes the old pun and will roll it out for any unsuspecting new character is always amusing).

 - After a day-long running battle a French ship is sunk by Jack Aubrey.
 The French officers are entertained by Jack & Stephen at dinner that night.
 When they are served spoiled, burnt soup it is treated as far worse torture than the battle.
 "Dipping their spoons they submitted to the horrors of war."

 - Stephen acquires a sloth in South America, and it immediately befriends everybody aboard.
 Except Jack, who for some inexplicable reason gets rebuffed.
 When he finally resorts to feeding the sloth bits of ship's biscuit soaked in rum, he soon wins its friendship but ends up turning it into an alcoholic.
 Thus leading to a line found nowhere else in literature: "Jack, you have debauched my sloth."